 The medallion will come accompanied with jewelers’ appraisals and a history of its origins and owners from Elvis Presley to the present day.
-Courtesy the addition of the rare coin, this medallion will not only attract music buffs and Elvis fans but numismatists as well.
-Besides the medallion, other Elvis memorabilia to be featured in the auction includes Elvis’s 1957 Black and Pink Cadillac and a stunning Peace Campaign Banner entitled WWIII by John Lennon.
-Music buffs can also bid for items belonging to various other music legends like The Beatles and John Lennon, Elton John and Led Zeppelin.
+Courtesy of adding the rare coin, this medallion will attract music buffs and Elvis fans, and numismatists.
+Besides the medallion, other Elvis memorabilia featured in the auction include Elvis’s 1957 Black and Pink Cadillac and a stunning Peace Campaign Banner entitled WWIII by John Lennon.
+Music buffs can also bid for items belonging to various other music legends like The Beatles and John Lennon, Elton John, and Led Zeppelin.